AuxStudio/react-native-simple-components/README.md

 ## Components

-* [x] Loader - A thin line loader that animates left to right in a loop.
-* [x] Snackbar - A snack bar that animates from the bottom and includes a icon, message, retry action and close button.
 * [x] ActionSheet - A JS action sheet that accepts text and iconName options.
 * [x] Button - A button that accepts text and an optional icon.
 * [x] ButtonIcon - A round button that contains an icon.